jorbDehmel/oak/README.md

 `Oak` translation, in theory, runs in time complexity proportional to the sum number of characters in the included files; `O(n)`.
 This analysis assumes that this number of characters outnumbers the number of symbols, and that any further iterative process takes fewer steps that this.
 The space complexity is the same as the time complexity.
 These prepositions may prove to be false, however, warranting a more thorough analysis.

-## Addendum IV: The "std_method" rule
+## Addendum IV: The "std" rule

-The `std_method` rule (included in the "std" package) allows method calls like other languages.
+The `std` rule (included in the "std" package) allows method calls like other languages.
 There are four cases; zero-argument const methods, zero-argument mutable methods, argumented const methods, and argumented mutable methods.
 Mutable methods take pointer to the object, while const ones take a copy of it.
 Thus, const methods cannot change the members.
 Argumented and zero-argument methods refer to the appearance pre-rule-application; All methods take a reference to the object they are called upon.
 The rules allow the following shorthands.

 ```
 package!("std");
-use_rule!("std_method");
+use_rule!("std");

 let a: struct;